grafana/pyroscope/docs/sources/ingest-and-analyze-profile-data/profiling-types/_index.md

   - flamegraphs
 ---

-# Understanding profiling types and their uses in Pyroscope
+# Understand profiling types and their uses in Pyroscope

 Profiling is an essential tool for understanding and optimizing application performance.
 In Pyroscope, various profiling types allow for an in-depth analysis of different aspects of your application.
 This guide will explore these types and explain their impact on your program.

-## What Are Profiling Types?
+## Profiling types

 In Pyroscope, profiling types refer to different dimensions of application performance analysis, focusing on specific aspects like CPU usage, memory allocation, or thread synchronization.

-## Which Profiling Types Are Available in Pyroscope?
+## Available profile types

 Various languages support different profiling types.
 Pyroscope supports the following profiling types as of `v1.2.0`: